ghukill/blog/_drafts/2016-11-08-framework-v2-frontend.md

 First, **PHP is a language commonly used here in the libraries**.
 More people know it now, and though you could debate this a bit, it's probable that anyone coming in later will at least be familiar with PHP.
 Perhaps you could say the same about Python, but **as long as the website is PHP based, we'll have people "in shop" who know PHP**.
 Perhaps the same can't be said for Python.
 And that's important.

 Second, **we would like to keep front-end and back-end cleanly separated**.
-At our initial wireframing meeting, the individual creating a working wireframe leveraging our quirky and undocumented API.
-That was amazing!
-And it reinforced the idea that **treating our collections as data**, maybe even first and foremost.
-Front-ends will come and go, amaze and disgust, but our underlying, highly-organized digital objects will remain.
-An organized API for access to those materials means a multitude of front-end interfaces are possible, migration down the road is easier, and it opens up access to all kinds of ...
+At our initial wireframing meeting, the individual creating a working wireframe leveraged our quirky and undocumented API and created a working demo.
+That was amazing.
+It reinforced the idea of **treating our collections as data**, maybe even first and foremost.
+Front-ends will come and go, amaze and disgust, but our underlying, structured digital objects will remain.
+An organized API for access to those materials means a multitude of front-end interfaces are possible, and migration down the road is easier.

+We also know ourselves well enough that if we created a python-based, Flask front-end, we would inevitably start importing libraries and models directly from the back-end Ouroboros ecosystem.
+While this may be programatically efficient in some ways, maybe faster in others, it would muddle clean lines between our back and front ends that we would like to maintain.

+And so, PHP is looking good.
+We still get the following from a PHP framework:

+* URL routing: as easy to return machine-readable data as rendered pages
+* built-in templating: likely with syntax nearly identical to Jinja in Flask
+* models: make a nice connection between front-end models and API
+* ORM: room to grow into user accounts, etc.
+* conventions to organize our code
+* and many more these tired fingers haven't yet gotten to

+Undoubtedly there will be updates and twists in this adventure to a new front-end -- no little one, being a complete rewrite of our digital collections API -- but it's exciting to have a path to explore at this point.